 Consider installing leak detection equipment into your water system to help you monitor problems.
 They can automatically shut off the water supply if a leak is found.

 7) Check Risky Areas

 If you find or suspect a leak, immediately shut off the water supply.
-If the leak is a result of a burst pipe, please click here for guidance, or contact a professional tradesman (registered HSE-approved competent person) if it’s a fault with your heating system.
-It’s important that you notify your insurance provider as soon as possible.
+If the leak is a result of a burst pipe, there are steps you need to take to manage the damage.
+Contact a professional tradesman (registered HSE-approved competent person) if it’s a fault with your heating system.
+It’s important that you also notify your insurance provider as soon as possible.